OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

     * There are few comments added in artifacts in Stream A.1 at time T2 and T3.
 Let's say the synchronization is on-going for Stream A and has reached till T4.
 When Stream A.1 gets merged to Stream A at T5, then all the comments gets added in artifacts of Stream A. OpsHub Integration Manager will skip the comments added in Stream A.1 in such cases as the integration has already synchronized till T4 and the comments that are now added in Stream A at time T2 and T3 after merge will be skipped.

 * When the **In Modules** field is mapped, modules with empty names(no name) will not be synchronized to the target end system.
-* If the **Reviews** link type is configured during the mapping, an update to the parent entity is required to synchronize the updated review data.
+* If '''Reviews''' link is added, an update to the parent entity is required to synchronize the updated review data.
+ * Reason: After updating the review details, entity's last modified time does not update.
+* If '''Tags''' are edited after being synced, it will be synchronized to target system with next update.
+ * Reason: After Tags are edited, entity's last modified time does not update.

 ### When DOORS Next is configured as target system